RituAnilkumar/InSAR/software_install.md

 5. Update isce using ```conda update isce2```
 6. Add isce2 to path variable using ```export PATH=$PATH:/path_to_isce2```

+Note: There might be a requirement to install opencv and gdal and shapely separately.
+Use as conda-forge for this.

 ## 3. MATLAB Installation
 1. Download the installer from the MATLAB website.
 Login to the mathworks account to do so.
 2. Unzip the file and run the install file using ./install